xenserver/xenserver-build-env/README.md

   -b BRANCH, --branch BRANCH
                         XCP-ng version: 7.5, dev, etc. If not set, will default to dev.
-  --build-local BUILD_LOCAL
+  -l BUILD_LOCAL, --build-local BUILD_LOCAL
                         Install dependencies for the spec file(s) found in the SPECS/ subdirectory of the directory passed as parameter, then build the RPM(s).
 Built RPMs and SRPMs will be in RPMS/ and SRPMS/ subdirectories.
 Any preexisting BUILD, BUILDROOT, RPMS or SRPMS
                         directories will be removed first.
+If --output-dir is set, the RPMS and SRPMS directories will be copied to it after the build.
-  --rebuild-srpm REBUILD_SRPM
+  -r REBUILD_SRPM, --rebuild-srpm REBUILD_SRPM
                         Install dependencies for the SRPM passed as parameter, then build it.
 Requires the --output-dir parameter to be set.
-  --output-dir OUTPUT_DIR
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        Output directory for --rebuild-srpm.
+                        Output directory for --rebuild-srpm and --build-local.
-  --no-exit             After executing either an automated build or a custom
+  -n, --no-exit         After executing either an automated build or a custom
-                        command passed as parameter, drop user into a shell -s SRPM, --srpm SRPM  SRPMs for which dependencies will be installed -d DIR, --dir DIR     Local dir to mount in the image.
+                        command passed as parameter, drop user into a shell -p PACKAGE, --package PACKAGE
+                        Packages for which dependencies will be installed -s SRPM, --srpm SRPM  SRPMs for which dependencies will be installed -d DIR, --dir DIR     Local dir to mount in the image.
 Will be mounted at /external/<dirname>